ENate/python-java-ai-frameworks/Java-tutorials/mvn-java-8/README.md

-### Main Features of Java 8:
+# Main Features of Java 8:

-We begin this tutorial with a look at specific APIs in Java 8.
-The discussion is restricted to these Java 8 features because they signify a hugh change in the Java Programming API.
+This tutorial presents some of the features introduced in Java 8+.
+The discussion is focused on major changes added to the Java 8 library.
+In parts of the discussion, we mention some of the changes which were added in Java 5!
  In this part of the tutorial, we cover the following topics:

-- Lambda expressions,
+## Lambda expressions

-- Method references,
+## Method references

-- Functional interfaces,
+## Functional interfaces

-- Stream API,
+## Streams API

+Adds functional programming from Java 8.
+It can be defined by a stream pipeline and consists of a source, an intermediate operation (or zero) and a terminal operation.
+It also includes  includes the following advantages:

+- Adds efficiency in programming
+- Makes use of Lambda expressions
+- Facilitates the use of multi-thread via Parallel streams.

-- Default methods,
+## Default methods

-- Base64 Encode Decode,
+## Base64 Encode Decode

-- Static methods in interface,
+## Static methods in interface

-- Optional class,
+## Optional class